 Soon it was our turn to climb aboard.
 We stood to the back watching other people come onto the boat, and we recognized some of the people we had seen in the morning.

-Then, we looked up and noticed a guy with a long beard walking down the dock carrying a big bongo drum.
-Next to him was a young boy with an equally big bongo drum.
+Then, we looked up and noticed a guy with a long beard walking down the dock carrying a big drum.
+Next to him was a young boy with an equally big drum.
 They set them down in the boat and then disappeared.
-Then some more people came with bongo drums and then more and more.
-Soon there was a huge stack of bongo drums right in front of us on the boat!
+Then some more people came with similar drums and then more and more.
+Soon there was a huge stack of these drums right in front of us on the boat!

 Beau was a professional musician, and he performed in Northeast Harbor and in other venues in the Mt.
 Desert Island area in Maine in addition to giving private music lessons and teaching music at this little island school.